engineyard/eycloud-app-jenkins/README.md

 `xvfb-run` was installed in `/engineyard/bin` and is the script that you will actually execute in Jenkins.

+The hello world example:

+    $ /engineyard/bin/xvfb-run -s "-screen 0 1024x768x24" echo "Hello world"

+You'll want to use the following code chunk in your Jenkins jobs:

     #!/bin/bash
     export RAILS_ENV=test
     cp /data/jenkins/shared/config/database.yml config/